anjani50/sql_sale_project/README.md

 13.calculate the percentage contribution of each pizza type to total revenue
-14. analyze the cumulative revenue generated over time 15.determine the top 3 most ordered pizza types based on revenue for each pizza category
+14. analyze the cumulative revenue generated over time 15.determine the top 3 most ordered pizza types based on revenue for each pizza category 16.Find the day with the highest sales in terms of the number of pizzas sold and display the details of the orders on that day